laravel/docs/eloquent-relationships.md

 <a name="resolving-relations"></a>
 ### Resolving Relations

 Alternatively, you may use the `resolveRelationUsing` method to define relations between Eloquent models.
-This can be useful when you wish extending a model without touching its code – for example when developing packages that depend on eachother.
-You may define the extensional relations in the `boot` function of one of yourgs service provider.
+This can be useful when extending a model without touching its code – for example when developing packages that depend on eachother.
+You may define the extensional relations in the `boot` function of one of your service provider.

     use Foo\Order;
     use Bar\Customer;